Shahriar-0/Live-Bomberman/README.md

 #### **Fields:**
 1. **m_networkManager**:
-   - A pointer to the `NetworkManager` base class.
-It can either point to `TCPManager` or `UDPManager`, depending on the chosen protocol for communication.
-It is responsible for sending and receiving data over the network.
+   - A pointer to the `NetworkManager` base class that is responsible for sending and receiving data over the network.

 2. **protocol**:
-   - A `QString` that stores the selected communication protocol (`"TCP"` or `"UDP"`).
-This is used to configure the network manager appropriately.
+   - The selected communication protocol (`"TCP"` or `"UDP"`).

 3. **selectedPlayer**:
-   - An integer that holds the ID of the currently selected player in the game.
+   - ID of the currently selected player in the game.
 It is used to filter network events and ensure that only relevant data is processed for the selected player.

 4. **updateSequenceNumber**:
-   - An integer that stores the sequence number used for sending player state updates.
+   - The sequence number used for sending player state updates.
 This helps to keep track of the updates and prevent the use of outdated state information.

 5. **bombSequenceNumber**:
    - An integer used specifically for bomb placements.
 This sequence number ensures that bomb placement messages are sent multiple times (to handle packet loss) and that each bomb placement is uniquely identified.

 6. **receivedBombSequenceNumbers**:
-   - A `QSet<int>` that stores the sequence numbers of received bomb placement messages.
-It is used to track the sequence numbers of the bombs placed by the player and prevent processing the same bomb placement message more than once.
+   - A set that stores the sequence numbers of received bomb placement messages.
+It is used to track the sequence numbers of the bombs placed by the other player and prevent processing the same bomb placement message more than once.

 #### **Methods:**
 1. **GameNetworkManager(int selectedPlayer, const QString& protocol, QObject* parent = nullptr)**:
    - The constructor initializes the network manager, setting the `selectedPlayer` and `protocol` based on the arguments.
 It also initializes the `m_networkManager` pointer to `nullptr`.

 2. **setup()**:
-   - This method sets up the **NetworkManager** (either `TCPManager` or `UDPManager`) based on the provided protocol.
+   - This method sets up the **NetworkManager** based on the provided protocol.
 It also attempts to initialize the network manager, either as a **server** or **client**, and connects relevant signals for network events.

 3. **connectNetworkSignals()**:
    - This method connects the necessary signals and slots for handling network events, such as connection status changes, data reception, and errors.

 4. **onPlayerDied(int playerId)**:
    - This slot is triggered when a player dies.
-It sends a message containing the player’s ID over the network using the `m_networkManager` to notify other players about the death.
+It sends a message containing the player’s ID over the network using the `m_networkManager` to notify the other player about the death.

 5. **onPlayerMoved(int playerId, Qt::Key key, bool isPressed)**:
    - This slot is triggered when a player moves.
-It sends the movement data (player ID, key press state) to the other players over the network.
+It sends the movement data (player ID, key press state) to the other player over the network.

 6. **onPlayerPlacedBomb(int playerId)**:
    - This slot is triggered when a player places a bomb.
 It sends the bomb placement data over the network.
 It also adds a sequence number for the bomb placement and sends the message **three times** (in case of packet loss).
 This ensures that the bomb placement is reliably communicated to the other player.